You're Not Your Personality (And Science Now Confirms It)

 Dr. Sauer-Zavala continues, “When we make intentional changes to our thinking, our feeling, and our behaviors - and we maintain those changes over time - then we’re essentially shifting our personality.”

-Separately, a comprehensive 2024 analysis pooled dozens of experiments on personality development and found a clear takeaway: when people actively work on changing a trait (like becoming more agreeable or less anxious), those interventions are usually successful at shifting the trait over time.
+Separately, a comprehensive 2024 analysis pooled dozens of experiments on personality development and found a clear takeaway: when people actively work on changing a specific trait (like becoming more agreeable or less anxious), those interventions are usually successful at shifting the trait over time.

 Psychologists are increasingly confident that our traits aren’t set in stone - with purposeful effort and the right strategies, our personalities can evolve in meaningful ways.

 Translation: Your personality is fluid, not fixed.
 It’s not permanent.
 It’s not “just how you are” (unless you really want to keep believing that).
+It’s shaped by the habits of thought, feeling, and behavior you run - and these subconscious patterns can be changed.

 But - here’s the kicker: “The principles are simple.
 The execution is not easy,” Dr. Sauer-Zavala adds.